Blocktt/SNEPIBITools/README.md

 ## Usage

-A Shiny app purpose built for MA DEP to run IBI metric scoring.
+A Shiny app purpose built for SNEP to run IBI metric scoring.

 ## Documentation